Azure/azure-rest-api-specs/documentation/api-scenario/how-to/QuickStart.md

 #### 4. Debug with postman

 Sometimes the command `oav run` may fail due to non 2xx HTTP status code.
-Now you need to debug the test scenario with postman.
+Now you need to debug the API scenario with postman.

-When run `run`, it automatically generate postman collection and postman env in `generated/<providerNamespace>/<testScenarioFile>/<runId>/<testScenario>` folder.
+When run `run`, it automatically generate postman collection and postman env in `generated/<providerNamespace>/<apiScenarioFile>/<runId>/<apiScenario>` folder.
 Here is the generated file folder structure.
 The `collection.json` and `env.json` is generated postman collection file and environment file. `202105120922-5c3x5` is current runId.
 For each run command it will generated unique runId.

 ```
 generated